dwp/cinema-tickets/README.md

 To run unit tests - `npm test`

+NOTE - SOME UNIT TESTS ARE CURRENTLY BEING SKIPPED, THESE HAVE BEEN LEFT IN FOR DISCUSSION AS THEY COVER SCENARIOS THAT THE 3RD PART CODE ALLOWS THROUGH THAT WOULD VIOLATE THE TEST LOGIC

 Throws InvalidPurchaseException for:
  - request to book tickets for an invalid account number (including zero and negative integers)
  - request to book tickets without an adult